gsr-shanks/cloudrouter/README.md

 ---

 *CloudRouter is a registered trademark of IIX Inc. All rights reserved.
-IIX has granted a non-exclusive license for the use of this trademark to the CloudRouter project.*
+IIX has granted a non-exclusive license for the use of this trademark to the CloudRouter Project.*